 Image credit: River Wonders

-Fans of the pandas can opt for the Panda-Mania tour ($880/5 pax), which includes a 4-course meal in a private room with views of the giant pandas.
+Fans of the pandas can opt for the Panda-Mania tour (from $880, with a minimum of 5 pax and a maximum of 20 pax, which includes a 4-course meal in a private room with views of the giant pandas.
 Your creativity will come into play during the DIY activities such as the clay session, where you’ll be crafting mini pandas out of air-dry clay.

 Refuel at the Mama Panda Kitchen near the Giant Panda Forest.
 The place is open from 10.30am-6.30pm everyday, and you can indulge in Chinese cuisine such as wok rice, fried noodles, and even paus shaped like pandas.

 Those who need a caffeine fix can drop by Starbucks – it’s located outside River Wonders so the public can enter too.
 Its giant glass windows allow you to gaze out to nature as you sip your cup of joe.